LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Introduction

 \section{Introduction}

 \IEEEPARstart{L}arge Language Models (LLMs)~\cite{achiam2023gpt, bai2023qwentechnicalreport, cai2024internlm2, glm2024chatglm, grattafiori2024llama3herdmodels, longchat2023, minimax2025minimax01scalingfoundationmodels, zheng2023judging} have become a cornerstone of modern artificial intelligence, offering powerful capabilities through extensive knowledge and remarkable reasoning abilities.
-With the rapid development of Master of Laws (LL.M.) programs, there is a growing expectation that such models can handle increasingly complex tasks while supporting substantially extended context lengths.
-This includes tasks like long-context question-and-answer, long-context summary, and few-shot learning~\cite{yang2018hotpotqa, ho20202WikiMQA, trivedi2022musique, zhong2021qmsum, huang2021efficient, zhang2021exploratory, 10508813, 10547346, 11051380}.
+With the rapid development of large language models (LLMs), there is a growing expectation that such models can handle increasingly complex tasks while supporting substantially extended context lengths.
+This includes tasks like long-context question-and-answer, long-context summary, and few-shot learning~\cite{yang2018hotpotqa, ho20202WikiMQA, trivedi2022musique, zhong2021qmsum, huang2021efficient, zhang2021exploratory, 10508813, 10547346, 11051380, 9528998}.
 These tasks require LLMs to gain a deep understanding of both the details and logical relationships within long contexts.
 However, the transformer architectures of LLMs face a critical bottleneck: the attention mechanism scales quadratically with context length, leading to rapidly increasing computational and memory costs, which makes naive context scaling impractical for real-world deployment.

 Existing methods for long-context understanding can be broadly classified into single-LLM-based and multi-agent-based methods.
 The former category aims to enhance the long-context capability of a single LLM by either reducing the input length~\cite{team2023gemini, achiam2023gpt} (\textit{e.g.}, RAG~\cite{lewis2020retrieval}) or extending the context window (\textit{e.g.}, long-context fine-tuning)~\cite{chen2023extending, su2024roformer, munkhdalai2024leave, 10937248}.
 While effective to some extent, these approaches either incur additional training costs or allow only constrained expansion of the context length.
 The latter category leverages a multi-agent framework to tackle long-context tasks, often employing segmented processing to preserve high performance on short-context inputs while mitigating the exponential computational complexity.
 LONGAGENT~\cite{zhao2024longagent} divides a long document into multiple segments, each processed by different agents, followed by multi-round aggregation to produce a unified output.
 Chain of Agents (CoA)~\cite{zhang2024chain} instead adopts a sequential collaboration strategy, where each agent processes its assigned segment conditioned on the output of the previous one.
 However, both approaches struggle to maintain global coherence due to the absence of explicit mechanisms for long-range dependency modeling and memory sharing, often resulting in information loss, accumulated errors, and hallucinated reasoning. \IEEEpubidadjcol